You may have heard it before. Identity, what is it and what triggers an identity crisis?

 Other possible causes of an identity crisis

-If somebody believes they are a particular type of person, for example someone who is well respected, however they discover that they are not.
-If their self image is broken or damaged it could trigger much confusion and doubt, or in other words, an identity crisis.
+If somebody believes they are a particular type of person.
+For example, someone who believes that they are well respected, discovers that they are not so well respected.
+If their self-image is broken or damaged, it could trigger a lot of confusion and doubt, or in other words, an identity crisis.

-For some of us our identity is a choice, it’s choosing who you are and where you fit into society.
-Once the choice is made, it should ideally become a strong and stable identity, which allows you get the most out of life and to remain stable and of sound mind.
+For some of us, our identity is perhaps a choice.
+It’s choosing who you’re and where you fit into society.
+Once the choice is made, it should ideally become a strong and stable identity, which allows you to get the most out of life and to remain stable and of sound mind.

-If you are suffering from an identity issue, do some self discovery, find out who you are.
+If you are suffering from an identity issue, do some self discovery, find out who you’re.
 Be honest with yourself about your strengths and weaknesses and then choose your identity.
-When you make the right choice it will fit and become a strong identity, however it needs flexibility to deal with the big life challenges, so you can make adjustments.
+When you make the right choice, it will fit and become a strong identity.
+However, it needs flexibility to deal with the big life challenges, so you can make adjustments.

 Who we are is a result of both nature and nurture.
 Genetic traits do provide a foundation for who we are.
 However, perhaps some of us do have at least some power to influence what is built on top of that foundation.